MCP Server

 view-sharing

-URL types: The share_url is the public viewer URL (e.g. https://reports.live/shared/<hash>).
+URL types: The share_url is the public viewer URL (e.g. https://reports.live/shared/<hash> for a report, .../shared/o/<ulid> for an overview).
 This is NOT the signed-in editor URL (https://live.whatagraph.com/client/<space_id>/live-report/<report_id>).

 view-team